-For more than forty years before that could take place, from the autumn of 1949, there was an East and a West Germany and in the middle of the Eastern sector, (the German Democratic Republic or GDR), was West Berlin, a part of what used to be the former German Capital and a small independent area under the protection of the French, British and USA.
+Before this could take place, for more than forty years from the autumn of 1949, there had been an East and a West Germany and in the middle of the Eastern sector, (the German Democratic Republic or GDR/DDR), was West Berlin.
+Part of what had been Germany's capital.
+A small independent area under the protection of the French, British and USA.

-After the building of the Berlin Wall in 1961 Checkpoint Charlie, became one of three 'Checkpoints', and after 1962 the only place where foreigners visiting Berlin could cross from West to East and back again.
+Checkpoint Charlie became one of three checkpoints after the Berlin Wall was built in 1961, and from 1962 the only place where foreigners visiting Berlin could cross West to East and back.

-Of course in retrospect crossing into communist East Berlin with my young son's passport in my handbag was more than a little misguided, but as it was the first of what was to become many trips to East Berlin this particular thought had not even crossed my mind.
+Of course in retrospect crossing into communist East Berlin with my very young son's passport in my handbag was naive to put it mildly, but, as it was the first of what was to become many trips to East Berlin, this had not even crossed my mind.

-Certainly it was the passports discovery, while he was not with me but had chosen to stay with friends in the Western sector of Berlin, which had led to the intensified checkpoint search, during which several thousand Singapore dollars in unreasonably large denomination notes were found in my camera bag, left there, unbeknown to me, by the friend who had borrowed it.
+Certainly it was the passport's discovery, while he was not with me but had chosen to stay with friends in the Western sector of Berlin, as it was "fun", which had led to an intensified checkpoint search, during which several thousand Singapore dollars, in unreasonably large denomination notes, were found in the large camera bag we used in those days for our lenses etc.

-A compulsory purchase of DDR (East German) marks and accompanying declaration registering all currencies in my possession had already been completed, of course with no mention of any Singapore dollars, so their appearance, together with the spare passport, meant that the already officious attitude of the border guards became open hostility.
+A compulsory purchase of DDR (East German) marks and accompanying declaration registering all currencies in my possession had already been filled in, of course with no mention of any Singapore dollars, so their appearance, together with the spare passport, meant that the already officious attitude of the border guards was suddenly open hostility.

-During this time the German friend with whom I was visiting East Berlin, and who as a citizen of Germany had dropped me off at Checkpoint Charlie and then passed through the Heinrich Heine Strasse crossing, had been repeatedly going backwards and forwards through the border asking at Checkpoint Charlie if a British person had gone through, to which the answer on both sides was always 'No'.
+All this time the German friend with whom I was visiting East Berlin, and who as a citizen of Germany had dropped me off at Checkpoint Charlie and then passed through the Heinrich-Heine-Straße crossing, had been repeatedly going backwards and forwards through the border asking at Checkpoint Charlie if a British person had gone through, to which the answer on both sides was always "No".

-However somewhat nervous, and without the suspicious passport, but nevertheless free, it was at last possible to step out into the shadows of the manned watch tower and adjacent bricked up buildings.
+Nervous but nevertheless free, and without the suspicious passport, it was at last possible to step out into the shadows of the manned watch tower and adjacent bricked up buildings.

-Even the haze of Trabant exhaust fumes on that side of the wall could not conceal some cultural and architectural gems, nevertheless the drab apartment blocks, Stalinist architecture, still visible scars of World War Two, countless armed soldiers, poorly stocked shops, unwelcoming cafes and overall greyness, were a conspicuous contrast to the Western Sector of Berlin of the time.
+Even the haze of Trabant exhaust fumes on east side of the wall could not conceal some cultural and architectural gems, nevertheless the drab apartment blocks, Stalinist architecture, still visible scars of World War Two, countless armed soldiers, poorly stocked shops, unwelcoming cafes and overall grayness, were a conspicuous contrast to the busy and successful Western Sector of Berlin of the time.

 It would have been difficult to visualize a more obvious reminder of a divided city.

-East Berlin of the not so distant past but somewhere that is now almost impossible to recognize or even to imagine.
+That was East Berlin of the past, but one that is now almost impossible to recognize, or even imagine.

-Any return journey is made to a city where a dividing wall, the genuine Checkpoint Charlie, watch towers, smog, and most signs of forty years of communist rule, no longer exist.
+Any return journey is made to a city where the dividing wall, a Checkpoint Charlie that was the opposite of its current Disneyesque incarnation, watchtowers, smog, and most signs of forty years of communist rule, no longer exist.

-Renewed, and almost unrecognizable, what was dour East Berlin is the spirited heart of cosmopolitan and dynamic Berlin Mitte, center of a unified Berlin.
-A desolate and vast building site during most of the 1990’s but today an active, colorful and popular residential and commercial neighborhood, filled with creative and economic life, a vibrant, eclectic mixture of historical and modern, cultural and artistic, and now re-established as the hub of German government.
+The desolate and vast building site during most of the 1990’s is now an active, colorful and popular residential and commercial neighborhood, filled with creative and economic life.
+A vibrant, eclectic mixture of the historical and modern, cultural and artistic, and re-established as the hub of German government.

-All those years ago it took only hours to explore what the city could offer, whereas it would now take a very enjoyable, and busy, few weeks.
+All those years ago it took only hours to explore what East Berlin could offer, now it would need an enjoyable few days.

-Under communist rule many of the buildings, those which had survived the general enthusiasm of being torn down and rebuilt as examples of socialist architecture, were uncared for to the point of ruin but nevertheless not destroyed, beautifully restored they now juxtaposition with stunning contemporary architecture.
+Under communist rule many of the buildings, those that had survived the general enthusiasm of being torn down and rebuilt as examples of socialist architecture, were neglected to the point of ruin but nevertheless not destroyed, so beautifully restored they now juxtaposition with stunning contemporary architecture.

-Meanwhile innovative theaters, world famous orchestras, opera, ballet, and musical concerts, museums and art galleries, culture that covers all areas of interest, blends seamlessly with the wide ranging diversity and categories of restaurant and hotel, cafes, pubs, clubs, a pulsating night life and shopping that rivals London, New York or Paris.
+Innovative theaters, world famous orchestras, opera, ballet, and musical concerts, museums and art galleries, culture covering all areas of interest, blend with the wide ranging mix of restaurants and hotels, cafes, pubs, clubs, and nightlife and shopping rivaling London, New York or Paris.

-Transformed as it interweaves the present together with its historical past into charismatic Berlin Mitte, the former East Berlin, capital of the German Democratic Republic and a bleak, neglected shell when exultant Berliners began to knock down the wall on November 9th, 1989, now thrives in its freedom and renaissance, the people as well as the place having accomplished far more in the passing years than simply reclaiming a lost heritage.
+The former East Berlin, capital of the German Democratic Republic, was a bleak neglected shell when exultant Berliners began to "Knock Down the Wall" on November 9, 1989, but now thrives in its freedom and renaissance.
+Although more work lies ahead, and construction sites are not a thing of the past, the city, and its people, have accomplished far more in the passing years than simply reclaiming a lost heritage.

-Photos: Brandenburg Gate via Planet Wissen - Checkpoint Charlie with vehicles entering the Western Zone, photo Bundesarchiv, - View Unter den Linden with Palast der Republik, Berliner Dom and TV tower 1988 by NMMIMAJ, present day Berlin Unter den Linden with TV tower by VollwertBI, all courtesy de.Wikipedia
+Photos: Brandenburg Gate via Planet Wissen - Checkpoint Charlie with vehicles entering the Western Zone, photo Bundesarchiv, - View Unter den Linden with Palast der Republik, Berliner Dom and TV tower Easter Sunday 1988 by NMMIMAJ, present day Berlin Unter den Linden with TV tower by VollwertBI, courtesy de.Wikipedia